"Dan was provocative, humorous and extremely insightful. Most of all, we enjoyed his humble and engaging leadership style."

 - Why the secret to employee engagement is less management.

 - How to replace formal performance reviews with smarter, faster, and better forms of feedback.

 - How to enlist the two types of purpose that science shows can dramatically boost performance.

-In his entertaining and provocative presentation, Pink—author of To Sell Is Human and one of the top business thinkers in the world—will draw on cutting-edge social science and best practices from organizations around the world to reveal the new A, B, Cs of selling.
-A-Attunement (taking another perspective).
-B-Buoyancy (staying afloat in an ocean of rejection).
-C-Clarity (identifying hidden problems and making sense of murky situations).
+In this entertaining and provocative presentation, Pink, author of To Sell Is Human and one of the top business thinkers in the world, will draw on cutting-edge social science and best practices from organizations around the world to reveal the new A-B-Cs of selling.
+Attunement (taking another perspective); Buoyancy (staying afloat in an ocean of rejection); and Clarity (identifying hidden problems and making sense of murky situations).